icure/medtech-docs/sdks/how-to/how-to-authenticate-a-user/index.md

 Some specific use cases can bring you some questions: what happens if Daenaerys lost her RSA Keypair?
 What happens if Daenaerys would like to start your app on another device?

-Those questions will be answered in the [In-Depth Explanations](sdks/explanations.md)
+All those questions are answered in the children pages of this tutorial.